-Now, consider the algorithm that adapts to the behavior of this greedy agent and, in each round, sets the range such that this agent gets a minimum amount of energy.
+If the charger's range is fixed to any $R$ during the whole time horizon, this single greedy agent can choose its in-range position so that it gets its battery fully recharged.
+As a result, the charger's energy can be quickly drained out (if the initial energy is small enough), before the other agents have a chance to get recharged.
+In contrast, consider the algorithm that adapts to the behavior of this greedy agent and, in each round, sets the range such that this agent gets a minimum amount of energy.
 For example, it can set the range equal to the distance between the agent and the charger so that, according to equation (\ref{eq:received-energy}), it gives to the agent only a small amount of energy every time.
 This way, the charger conserves energy for the rest of the agents and the network's lifetime can be expanded. \end{proof}